Dan503/Swordion/README.md

 }
 ```````````````````````

-The variables for @kf-definition@ are simply the animation name, followed by the animation set.
-The variables for @kf-predefined@ are the same as @kf-animate@ except without the @$animation_set@ variable.
+The variables for `kf-definition` are simply the animation name, followed by the animation set.
+The variables for `kf-predefined` are the same as `kf-animate` except without the `$animation_set` variable.

 --------------------